-For certain types of relationships, the GOC, through the Chair (and Vice-Chair/Co-Chair) and GOC Domain Liaison, will develop and oversee individualized, formal, and transparent Conflict of Interest Guideline/Consensus Statements - April 2023 management plans that will delineate any limitations on participation defined as a result of the relationships.
+For certain types of relationships, the GOC, through the Chair (and Vice-Chair/Co-Chair) and GOC Domain Liaison, will develop and oversee individualized, formal, and transparent management plans that will delineate any limitations on participation defined as a result of the relationships.
 See "Decisions and Management Terms" for details.
 Management plans will be published with the final document.